• Skip to primary navigation

 The photo above is a perfect example of what you could expect to see in the uppermost windscreen of a bus or coach in Thailand, framed pictures of Buddhist monks overseeing the route ahead, averting danger and warding off evil spirits to protect both the bus and it’s passengers from harm.

-Can Buddha Protect the Vehicle and Passengers ?.
+Can Buddha Protect the Vehicle and Passengers?

-If you didn’t know already, superstition, spirituality and spirit worship are all deeply ingrained in Thai culture, not to have Buddha, amulets and the various charms adorning the dashboard or rear-view mirror might simply be asking for trouble.
+If you didn’t know already, superstition, spirituality and spirit worship are all deeply ingrained in Thai culture.
+Not to have Buddha, amulets, and the various charms adorning the dashboard or rear-view mirror might simply be asking for trouble.
 They are not there merely as a show of faith, to a believer they could mean the difference between life and death.

 It may be somewhat ironic that motorists often steer around corners with one hand so they can stop amulets swinging with the other hand, and maybe it doesn’t really matter too much that they obscure the drivers view.